Lewis Gentry Bagwell1,2

 F, b.
 July 1850, d.
 1916

-Margaret E. Casey was born in July 1850 in North Carolina.
+Margaret E. Casey was also known as Margaret E. Campbell.
+She was born in July 1850 in North Carolina.
 She married John Tillett Bagwell, son of Lorenzo Dow Bagwell and Agnes Elizabeth Morrison, after 1867.
 As of after 1867,her married name was Bagwell.
 Margaret E. Casey died in 1916 in Ardmore, Carter County, Oklahoma.1 She was buried at Rose Hill Cemetery, Ardmore, Carter County, Oklahoma.1

 Children of Margaret E. Casey and John Tillett Bagwell